Faculty

 Breno de Bruns

 Breno grew up in Joinville, Brazil.
-He graduated from Embry-Riddle Aeronautical University, Daytona Beach, in Spring 2023, receiving his bachelor's degree in Aerospace Engineering with a concentration in Aeronautics.
-In the fall of 2023, he began pursuing a master's degree in Aerospace Engineering at Embry-Riddle.
-His research will focus on probabilistic damage tolerance analysis, exploring the inspection intervals with variability of material properties, initial quality, loads, environment and multiple site damage in the same primary structure.
-The objective is to determine how the variability of these factors impacts inspection intervals to ensure the airworthiness of the structure.
+He graduated from Embry Riddle Aeronautical University, Daytona Beach, in Spring 2023, receiving his bachelor's degree in Aerospace Engineering with a concentration in Aeronautics.
+In the fall of 2023, he began pursuing a master's degree in Aerospace Engineering at Embry Riddle.
+His research focused on probabilistic damage tolerance analysis, exploring the inspection intervals with variability of material properties, initial quality, loads, environment and multiple site damage in the same primary structure.
+The objective was to determine how the variability of these factors impacts inspection intervals to ensure the airworthiness of the structure.
+He graduated in the master’s program in the summer of 2025.
+He will continue this line of research as Ph.D. student to improve reliability and flight safety of damage tolerant structures.

 James Harris